UbiquityRobotics/ubiquity_launches/launches.md

   The topic to subscribe to look at to for the robot odometry.

 * robot_cmd_vel_stopic (Optional, default: '$(arg node_name)/robot_cmd_vel'):
+  The topic to subscribe to get end robot velocity commands.

 * smooth_cmd_vel_ptopic (Optional, default: '$(arg node_name)/smooth_cmd_vel'):
   The topic that is published which has the